-Tina, who graduates from the MSc Specialist Community Public Health Nursing - Health Visiting course in July, has been shortlisted for the Nursing Times Learner of the Year (Post Registration) Award in April.
+Tina, who graduates from the MSc Specialist Community Public Health Nursing - Health Visiting course in July, won the Student Nursing Times Learner of the Year (Post Registration) Award 2018.

 "I didn't finish school, so l left with no qualifications at all.
 Anyone that knew me back then would be very surprised to learn that I've now got a Masters!